tetsuo/tetsuo.github.io/articles/mailroom-ii.md

 ---
-title: User Lifecycle Management: Part 2 – token collector
+title: User Lifecycle Automation: Part 2 – batch processing events
-cover_title: User Lifecycle Management: Part 2 – token collector
+cover_title: User Lifecycle Automation: Part 2 – batch processing events
 description: See in action how triggers, notifications, and libpq async calls unite for token batching with backpressure
 tags: c,mailroom,io,postgres,database
 published: 2025-01-10T14:47:00
-updated: 2025-01-12T09:14:00
+updated: 2025-01-20T13:37:00
 ---

-> Harnessing PostgreSQL notifications and libpq async API to drive a real-time token processing pipeline with backpressure.
+> Continuing from the previous post, this installment explores how to incorporate PostgreSQL notifications with backpressure to efficiently batch tokens.

-[Previously](/mailroom-i.html), we explored triggers in PostgreSQL and their role in managing a token queue.
-Although we lightly incorporated **NOTIFY** statements, we haven't fully examined their power yet.
-In this segment, we'll bring **notification events** into focus and build a **collector** to handle them.
+[Previously](./mailroom-i.md), we examined PostgreSQL triggers and their role in managing automated workflows.
+Although we briefly introduced **NOTIFY** statements, their full potential has yet to be explored.
+In this segment, we'll bring **notification events** into focus and develop a **collector** to process the tokens accumulating in the database.

+## Getting Started

 #### Setting Up Your Environment